What Do You Need to File for Divorce?

 - Division of all marital assets and debts

-The written agreement both parties sign will become part of the divorce case and will be filed with the court.
+The written agreement both parties sign will become part of the divorce case and filed.
 After the final divorce decree, the settlement agreement will comprise part of the court order.

 Plan for Parenting the Children